Identity Protection Tips

 In our digital world, money transfer schemes are evolving as cyber thieves become more sophisticated.
 Follow these tips to keep your money safe from wire fraud.

 - Be suspicious.
 If you receive a request to transfer funds via email, initiate a phone call to verify the authenticity of the request.
-Verify the legitimacy of any numbers provided via email through an internet search, or by calling the number on the back of your ATM & Check Card.
+Verify the legitimacy of any numbers provided via email through an internet search, or by calling the number on the back of your Debit Card.

 - Watch for red flags.
 Scammers can be inventive, and their money requests can often look like official correspondence.
 Look for inconsistencies in email addresses, poor grammar and spelling.